tashifkhan/QRCode-Generator/readme.md

 - Options to display and save QR codes.
 - Interactive UPI QR code generation with prompts for payment details.
 - Flexible file path specification.

+## Progressive Web App Installation

+### Installing the PWA

+The web version at [qr.tashif.codes](https://qr.tashif.codes) can be installed as a native app on any device:

+#### On Mobile Devices (iOS/Android):

+1. Open [qr.tashif.codes](https://qr.tashif.codes) in your mobile browser
+2. Look for the "📱 Install App" button (usually bottom-left corner)
+3. Tap it and follow the installation prompts
+4. The app will be added to your home screen with a native icon
+5. Launch from home screen for full-screen, app-like experience

+#### On Desktop (Windows/macOS/Linux):

+1. Open [qr.tashif.codes](https://qr.tashif.codes) in Chrome, Edge, or other PWA-supported browser
+2. Look for the install icon in the address bar or the "📱 Install App" button
+3. Click "Install" to add it to your desktop/applications folder
+4. Launch like any native desktop application

+### Offline Functionality

+Once installed or after the first visit, the PWA works completely offline:

+- **Complete Offline Operation**: Generate QR codes without any internet connection
+- **Cached Python Runtime**: Uses Pyodide WebAssembly runtime cached locally
+- **Persistent Storage**: Your UPI history and preferences are saved locally
+- **Background Updates**: When online, automatically downloads updates
+- **Smart Caching Strategy**: Intelligently caches resources for optimal performance

+#### What Works Offline:

+- URL/Text QR code generation
+- UPI payment QR code generation
+- Access to saved UPI ID's / adresses (up to 10 recent entries)
+- Download generated QR codes
+- Full app functionality and interface
+- Automatic data persistence

 ## Installation